nicolasgomollon/RecordScreen/Readme.md

 ## Why isn't this on the App Store?

-This app is not—cannot—be submitted to the App Store due to the use of private APIs.
+This app cannot be submitted to the App Store due to the use of private APIs.
 Apple prohibits developers from submitting apps that use any API that is not public.

 ## Getting Started